turbot/steampipe-docs/docs/develop/plugin-release-checklist.md

 <input type="checkbox"/> <b>Front matter: icon_url</b>

 The icon URL is a link to an `.svg` file hosted on hub.steampipe.io.
-Please request an icon through the [Steampipe Slack](https://steampipe.io/community/join) and a URL will be provided to use in this variable.
+Please request an icon through the [Turbot Community Slack](https://turbot.com/community/join) and a URL will be provided to use in this variable.

 <input type="checkbox"/> <b>Front matter: brand color</b>